Using 3 Programs to Show You How to Convert Audio to MIDI

 In this blog we’re going to look at a selection of programs that will let you convert audio to MIDI and provide a few examples on how to convert your audio signal into MIDI information with a few clicks.

-First, let’s look at the reasons why you might want to convert an audio signal to MIDI.
+Reasons why you might want to convert Audio to MIDI